 ALSO READCoal kills Indians.
 Can the sun power the country?
 Nitin Desai: What should India offer at Paris?
 India eyes a million jobs from renewable energy by 2022 IEA cautions against India's coal-dominated energy supply growth ahead of Paris climate summit Vandana Gombar: Where is the $100-billion climate finance?

+They will also address investors’ needs in order to unlock more private investment.
+Possible ways of doing this include credit enhancement of renewable energy projects to attract institutional investors, and tools to reduce the cost of currency hedging to attract more foreign investment.
+“The India Lab will bring together public and private players on a common platform with the objective of unlocking and channelizing private investment for green infrastructure sectors such as renewable energy and energy efficiency.
+We look forward to being engaged in the India Lab as a key stakeholder,” said Tarun Kapoor, Joint Secretary, Ministry of New and Renewable Energy.
 Ideas will be assessed based on their potential to unlock investment for green infrastructure in India, and to establish that they are actionable, catalytic, innovative, and replicable.
 Up to four winners will be announced in February, and will receive support and expert advice from Lab members to develop and implement the ideas over the course of the next year.
 Subsequently, the lab will apply the successes and lessons learned through its sister initiative, the Global Innovation Lab for Climate Finance, to India’s unique challenges and opportunities.